 In most cases you will receive your child's calculated placement score out of 300 and a separate letter or attachment showing the scores your child gained in the Opportunity Class Placement Test and the school assessment scores.
 You cannot use these scores to try to recalculate the placement score.
 Details of scores will not be provided over the phone.
 No other score information is available.

 There is no fixed minimum score required for entry to individual schools as students are placed in rank order of their placement scores to fill the available vacancies.

-The score held by the last student accepting a place at the school in the previous year is the 'minimum entry score' that is published on the Unit's website in April each year.
+The score held by the last student accepting a place at the school in the previous year is the 'minimum entry score' that is published on the Team's website in April each year.
 This score varies from school to school and year to year.
 You cannot use these scores from the previous placement process to prove that your child should have received an offer to a particular school in the current placement process.

 Responding to an offer